thenexthub/Codira/docs/WeakReferences.md

 ### Optimization

 Functions often create a large number of temporary references.
-In a reference-counting environment like Swift, these references require the implementation to implicitly perform operations to increment and decrement the reference count.
+In a reference-counting environment like Codira, these references require the implementation to implicitly perform operations to increment and decrement the reference count.
 These operations can be quite fast, but they are not free, and our experience has been that the accumulated cost can be quite significant.
 A straightforward local static analysis can eliminate many operations, but many others will be blocked by abstraction barriers, chiefly dynamically-dispatched calls.
-Therefore, if Swift is to allow precise performance control, it is important to be able to allow motivated users to selectively control the emission of reference-counting operations.
+Therefore, if Codira is to allow precise performance control, it is important to be able to allow motivated users to selectively control the emission of reference-counting operations.